Date: 10 April 2017

 For more information about the working world of commissioners, please see ‘evidence-based policy-making and the art of commissioning’ - https://bmchealthservres.biomedcentral.com/articles/10.1186/s12913-015-1091-x

-Rachel Anthwal, Delivery Director at Bristol Clinical Commissioning Group, discusses the importance of using research evidence in commissioning decisions, as well some of the challenges of doing so.
+Rachel Anthwal, Delivery Director at Bristol CCG, discusses using research evidence in commissioning decisions and the challenges of doing so.

 Delivery Director, Bristol Clinical Commissioning Group